-The Company is party to a Fourth Amended and Restated Loan and Security Agreement with Squadron Capital LLC ("Squadron"), as amended from time to time (as amended, the "Loan Agreement"), which provides the Company with a \$50,000 revolving credit facility.
-As of December 31, 2022, there was no outstanding indebtedness under the Loan Agreement.
+The debt facilities available under the Credit Agreement replace the Fourth Amended and Restated Loan and Security Agreement with Squadron (as amended, the "Squadron Loan Agreement"), which provided the Company with a \$50 million revolving credit facility.
+During the year ended December 31, 2023 and as of December 31, 2022, there was no indebtedness outstanding under the Squadron Loan Agreement and it was terminated in connection with the Credit Agreement.

-Borrowings under the credit facility accrue interest at an annual rate equal to the greater of (a) six month SOFR plus 8.69% and (b) 10.0%, and the Company is permitted to make interest only payments on amounts outstanding.
+Borrowings under the Squadron Loan Agreement accrued interest at an annual rate equal to the greater of (a) six month SOFR plus 8.69% and (b) 10.0%, and the Company was permitted to make interest only payments on amounts outstanding.
 Prior to December 31, 2021, the interest rate on the facility had been equal to the greater of (a) three month LIBOR plus 8.61% and (b) 10.0%.
-The Company pays Squadron an unused commitment fee in an amount equal to the per annum rate of 0.50% (computed on the basis of a year of 360 days and the actual number of days elapsed) times the daily unused portion of the revolving credit commitment.
-The unused commitment fee is payable guarterly in arrears.
+The Company paid Squadron an unused commitment fee in an amount equal to the per annum rate of 0.50% (computed on the basis of a year of 360 days and the actual number of days elapsed) times the daily unused portion of the revolving credit commitment.
+The unused commitment fee was payable quarterly in arrears.

-Borrowings under the revolving credit facility are made under a Second Amended and Restated Revolving Note, dated June 13, 2022 (the "Amended Revolving Note"), payable, jointly and severally, by the Company and each of its subsidiaries party thereto.
-The Amended Revolving Note matures at the earlier of: (i) the date on which any person or persons acquire (x) capital stock of the Company possessing the voting power to elect a majority of the Company's Board of Directors (whether by merger, consolidation, reorganization, combination, sale or transfer), or (y) all or substantially all of the Company's assets, determined on a consolidated basis; and (ii) January 1, 2024.
+Borrowings under the Squadron Loan Agreement were made under a Second Amended and Restated Revolving Note, dated June 13, 2022 (the "Amended Revolving Note"), payable, jointly and severally, by the Company and each of its subsidiaries party thereto.
+The Amended Revolving Note matured at the earlier of: (i) the date on which any person or persons acquire (x) capital stock of the Company possessing the voting power to elect a majority of the Company's Board of Directors (whether by merger, consolidation, reorganization, combination, sale or transfer), or (y) all or substantially all of the Company's assets, determined on a consolidated basis; and (ii) January 1, 2024.

-Borrowings under the Loan Agreement are secured by substantially all of the Company's assets and are unconditionally guaranteed by each of its subsidiaries with the exception of Vilex.
-There are no traditional financial covenants associated with the Loan Agreement.
-However, there are negative covenants that prohibit us from, among other things, transferring any of our material assets, merging with or acquiring another entity, entering into a transaction that would result in a change of control, incurring additional indebtedness, creating any lien on our property, making investments in third parties and redeeming stock or paying dividends, in each case subject to certain exceptions.
+Borrowings under the Squadron Loan Agreement were secured by substantially all of the Company's assets and were unconditionally guaranteed by each of its subsidiaries with the exception of Vilex.
+There were no traditional financial covenants associated with the Squadron Loan Agreement.
+However, there were negative covenants that prohibited us from, among other things, transferring any of our material assets, merging with or acquiring another entity, entering into a transaction that would result in a change of control, incurring additional indebtedness, creating any lien on our property, making investments in third parties and redeeming stock or paying dividends, in each case subject to certain exceptions.

 In connection with the purchase of our office and warehouse space in Warsaw, Indiana in August 2013, we entered into a mortgage note payable to Tawani Enterprises Inc., an affiliate of Squadron.
 Pursuant to the terms of the mortgage note, we pay Tawani Enterprises Inc. monthly principal and interest installments of \$16 with interest compounded at 5% until maturity in 2028, at which time a final payment of remaining principal and interest is due.
 The mortgage is secured by the related real estate and building.
-As of December 31, 2022 and 2021, the mortgage balance was \$907 and \$1,044, respectively, of which current principal due of \$144 and \$137, respectively, was included in current portion of long-term debt.
+As of December 31, 2023 and 2022, the mortgage balance was \$763 and \$907, respectively, of which current principal due of \$152 and \$144, respectively, was included in current portion of long-term debt.

-At December 31, 2022, the aggregate future principal payments on our debt arrangements are as follows:
+At December 31, 2023, the aggregate future principal payments on our debt arrangements, including the Final Payment, are as follows:

-2023 \$ 144

-2024 152
+2024 \$ 152

 2025 160

 2026 168

 2027 176

+2028 10,407

-Thereafter 107
+Thereafter

-\$ 907
+\$ 11,063

-Interest expense relating to notes payable to Squadron and mortgage note payable with Tawani was \$525, \$56 and \$1,233 for the years ended December 31, 2022, 2021 and 2020, respectively.
+Interest expense relating to notes payable to Squadron and mortgage note payable with Tawani was \$42, \$525 and \$56 for the years ended December 31, 2023, 2022 and 2021, respectively.